PopovGP/linux-prepare/README.md

 # linux-prepare
-Script for add some options for a fresh linux installation
+Script to add some options for a fresh linux installation